 Founding Partners

-David Aouad holds a Master’s degree in Urban Planning and a Bachelor’s in Architecture from the University of Montreal.
+David Aouad holds a Master’s degree in Urban Planning from Alba University and a Bachelor’s degree in Architecture from the University of Montreal.
 He began his independent architectural practice in 1999 and later co-founded DAJH Architects with partner Juliana El-Haddad.
-In parallel to his professional work, Aouad serves as Associate Professor of Practice at the Lebanese American University (LAU), where he teaches senior architecture and design studios at the School of Architecture and Design.

 Juliana El-Haddad studied Interior Architecture at Académie Libanaise des Beaux Arts - Alba (MSc. in Landscape architecture, Universidad Politecnica de Madrid, 2002; DESS Interior Architecture, ALBA, 2000) with high distinction.
 She obtained a two year grant from the Spanish Embassy and the AECI (Agencia Española de Cooperación Internacional).
 In 2003 she co-founded with David Aouad “DAJH Architects” a study office established in Beirut.
 Besides her practice and since 2005, El-Haddad is a part time faculty member at Académie Libanaise des Beaux-Arts (ALBA) where she conveys to her students her passion for Landscape Architecture.